-Want to save money in your garden and have healthier plants?
-One of the easiest ways to do this is to make your own free DIY fertilisers with organic materials and household food waste.
+Want to save money in your garden and grow healthier plants?
+One of the easiest ways to do this is to make your own free DIY fertilisers with organic materials and household food waste, including banana peels.
 A sustainable solution!

 Tips for How You Can Reuse Bananas